 Next you’ll land on the Bluehost account homepage, which is like a control panel full of different menu options.
 If you want to get your business email address right away, we explain how to do that in this guide.
 Otherwise, we’re going to jump right into building your website.

 Scroll down to the “website” boxes on your dashboard.

 First off, it’s important to note that Bluehost does not give you tools to build a website directly.
 Rather, you can integrate a variety of website builders.
 The option we’re going to explain in this guide is called WordPress, and it will come free with your account.

 WordPress is the #1 content management system in the world.
 About 25% of all websites across the entire web use WordPress.
 This is, in part, because WordPress can do just about anything: With thousands of themes and plugins available, you can add almost any feature you like.
 For a real estate WordPress website, this includes IDX integration, listing pages, listing search tools, mortgage calculators, email marketing, and much more.

 To get started with WordPress, click the option “Install WordPress” on the website menu.
-You should then see the following screen below:
+Then click “Install” at the top.

 Next, you’ll specify which domain you’re installing WordPress on.
 As part of this decision, you’ll need to choose whether you want to use your domain with or without www.

 In my case, I prefer the look of http://prairiehomesil.com without the www, so I’ll select this as my domain.
 Visitors who type www.prairiehomesil.com will still be able reach my website, and the same is true vice versa.
 (If you select a “www” domain, users who type it without the www should still reach your website.)